Build Options

 ONEDNN_ENABLE_PRIMITIVE_CPU_ISA

 This option supports several values: ALL (the default) which enables all ISA implementations or one of SSE41, AVX2, AVX512, and AMX.
 Values are linearly ordered as SSE41 <AVX2 <AVX512 <AMX.
 When specified, selected ISA and all ISA that are “smaller” will be available.
-Example that enables SSE41 and AVX2 sets:
+When specified, CPU dispatcher controls are also affected in compliance with the option.

 -DONEDNN_ENABLE_PRIMITIVE_CPU_ISA=AVX2